-- For every 10 years that pass, you age only 1 year, and you cannot be magically aged. - You can hold your breath indefinitely. - You don't require food or water to survive, but you may still eat and drink if you wish. - You are immune to poison and diseases. - You gain a bonus to death saving throws equal to your proficiency bonus. - You may reattach severed body parts as part of a short or long rest, but you must spend one or more Hit Dice to gain the benefit on short rests.
+- For every 10 years that pass, you age only 1 year, and you cannot be magically aged. - You can hold your breath indefinitely. - You don't require food or water to survive, but you may still eat and drink if you wish. - You have advantage on saving throws against being poisoned, and you have resistance against poison damage. - You are immune to diseases. - You gain advantage on death saving throws. - You may reattach severed body parts as part of a short or long rest, but you must spend one or more Hit Dice to gain the benefit on short rests.